Activity Based Funding Guidelines

 Apply online using the ACM India Activity Support Application form.

-The Professional and Student Engagement group of ACM India has launched an initiative towards partial financial support of activities by its student and professional chapters in India.
+The Activity Based Funding initiative of ACM India is geared towards partial financial support of activities of its student and professional chapters in India.
 Generally, any activity that adds clear value to ACM members, and/or the student chapter, the professional chapter, ACM India and/or the broader computing community, would be considered for funding.
-Typical activities include hosting several talks, hackathons, mini workshops, etc. Funding is usually limited to one activity per chapter per year, and may only partially cover the costs of the activity.
+Typical activities include hosting talks, hackathons, mini workshops, etc. Funding is usually limited to one activity per chapter per year, and may only partially cover the costs of the activity.
 Activity funding may also be combined with funding through the Eminent Speaker Program (ESP) and any support offered by the Diversity, Equity and Inclusion (DEI) committee of ACM India.
-Applications for activity funding are solicited every 2 months.
-So chapters should plan their activities about 3 months in advance and apply for such funding.
+Applications for activity funding are open throughout the year and reviewed every 2 months.
+So chapters should plan their activities well in advance and apply for such funding.

 Detailed guidelines on the nature of the support and the process for application and decision making are given below.